You and I are solar powered, at least indirectly. It is the

 Each helium atom, by definition, has two protons.

-We now have an "atom" of deuterium (a proton and neutron)
+So far we have an "atom" of deuterium (a proton and neutron)

 in a sea of highly energetic hydrogen "atoms" (protons).
 Sooner or